 Methylphenidate patches may cause sudden death in children and teenagers, especially children and teenagers with heart defects or serious heart problems.
 This medication also may cause heart attack or stroke in adults, especially adults with heart defects or serious heart problems.
+Call your doctor right away if you or your child has any signs of heart problems while using this medication including: chest pain, shortness of breath, or fainting.
 Talk to your doctor about the risks of using this medication.

 Methylphenidate patches may slow children's growth or weight gain.
 Your child's doctor will watch his or her growth carefully.
 Talk to your child's doctor if you have concerns about your child's growth or weight gain while he or she is using this medication.
 Talk to your child's doctor about the risks of applying methylphenidate patches to your child.

 Methylphenidate patches may cause an allergic reaction.
 Some people who have an allergic reaction to methylphenidate patches may not be able to take methylphenidate by mouth in the future.
 Talk to your doctor about the risks of using methylphenidate patches.